antleaf/doapr/webroot/content/repositories/mindrxiv.md

 ---
-date: 2022-04-05
+date: 2022-06-02
 draft: false
 repository_id: mindrxiv
 title: MindRxiv
 description: Open archive for research on mind and contemplative practices
 academic_applicant_only: 'Yes'
 accepted_content_formats: Any format supported by OSF platform (PDF preferred)
-accepted_content_language:
+accepted_content_language: English
 accepted_content_level: Academic and Scholary research only
 accepted_content_types: Working papers, preprints, published papers, data, and code
-accepted_supplementary_content: Researchers can attach data, code, or other research materials to their papers by including them in the associated project.
+accepted_supplementary_content: 'Researchers can attach data, code, or other research materials to their papers by including them in the associated project. '
-access_to_content:
+access_to_content: Anyone may access full items free of charge
-access_to_metadata:
+access_to_metadata: Anyone may access the metadata free of charge
-accessibility_conflict_interest_procedures:
+accessibility_conflict_interest_procedures: 'No'
 account_creation: Only needed for submission
 associated_editor: 'No'
 associated_journal: 'No'
 author_pid: ORCID
-availability_of_associated_content:
+availability_of_associated_content: Sharing data and code on the Open Science Framework is encouraged, in the spirit of openness and transparency.
 backups:
-business_model: Nonprofit
+business_model: non-profit
-certificate_or_labels:
+certificate_or_labels: None
 closure_date:
-concerns_about_content:
+concerns_about_content: Email administrator
 concerns_about_plagiarism: Email administrator
 contact: contact+mindrxiv@osf.io
 disciplinary_scope: Mind and contemplative practices